dr3amy3gg/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6 write a function that prints every other character of a string, starting with the first character followed by a new line
 7 write a function that prints half of a string, followed by a new line; print the second half; if odd number of characters, print last n characters of string where n is length - 1 / 2
 8 write a function that prints n elements of an array of integers, followed by new line; n is number of elements to be printed; numbers must be separated by comma and space; numbers displayed insame order as stored in array; use printf
+9 write a function that copies the string pointed by src, including the terminating nulle byte, to the buffer pointed to by dest; return value: the pointer to dest